aws/aws-cdk/packages/@aws-cdk/core/README.md

 You can prevent a stack from being accidentally deleted by enabling termination protection on the stack.
 If a user attempts to delete a stack with termination protection enabled, the deletion fails and the stack--including its status--remains unchanged.
+Enabling or disabling termination protection on a stack sets it for any nested stacks belonging to that stack as well.
 You can enable termination protection on a stack by setting the `terminationProtection` prop to `true`.

 ```ts
 const stack = new Stack(app, 'StackName', {